OpenCTI-Platform/connectors/external-import/citalid/README.md

 The OpenCTI Citalid connector allows you to import latest Citaalid CTI dataset.
 The connector leverages the Citalid API to retrieve the latest dataset in stix bundle format.

 **Disclaimer** You will need to have access to Citalid API.
-To learn more about our product you can contact "sales@citalid.com".
+To learn more about our product you can book a demo on https://citalid.com/book-a-demo/.

 ## Installation